Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Kari rescues the Doctor by deflecting a laser beam into the Valgard’s head.

 Sue: Why go to that much effort?
-Why not just walk up behind him and then shoot him?
+Why not just walk up behind him and shoot him?
 It would have been so much easier.
-Mind you, she’d be a great billiards player.
+Mind you, she’d probably be a great billiards player.

-Tegan and Turlough finally escape from the underfloor grating of doom.
+Tegan and Turlough escape from the underfloor grating of doom.

 Sue: (As Inga) I offered them sexual favours once but they turned me down.
 I can’t imagine why.